FrederikBA/SystemIntegrationMP1/README.md

 To do this, we need to use external APIs and web services to get the gender of a recipient based on their name and country.

 First approach is to use the IP address of the recipient to get the country.
-Here we used a SOAP request.
+Here we used a SOAP API.
 This code is located in CountryService: `FindCountryByIpAsync(string ip)`

 Secondly, knowing the country and the name, we can use an external gender API to get the gender of a recipient based on their name and country.
 This is a REST API and is found in GenderService: `FindGenderByNameAndCountryAsync(Recipient recipient)`